FrederikLizakJohansen/DebyeCalculator/paper/paper.md

 # Acknowledgements

 This work is part of a project that has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 Research and Innovation Programme (grant agreement No. 804066).
+We are grateful for funding from University of Copenhagen through the Data+ program.

 # Supporting Information